CharlesAverill/Phantasia/README.md

 ## Installation
 Download the repo as a zip file (green button at the top right).
 Open the "Builds" folder.
 - Mac - Run Phantasia.app
-- Windows - Run Phantasia.exe inside of "Windows"
+- Windows - Run Phantasia.exe
-- Linux - Run "Phantasia.x86_64" inside of "Linux"
+- Linux - Run Phantasia.x86_64

 ## Tips
 - Pressing "m" on the title screen will switch between classic/remastered music.
 This will carry across sessions.